Friday, October 27, 2017

 If you are serious about vocal study and a high school student, take advantage of this free masterclass with Anderson University’s Vocal Performance faculty:

-Voice professors Deirdre Welborn Francis and Dr. Tommy L. Watson Jr. will conduct an exclusive masterclass for high school vocalists at 3:00 p.m. on Friday, November 4, 2016 at the South Carolina School of the Arts.
+Voice professors Deirdre Welborn Francis and Dr. Tommy L. Watson Jr. will conduct an exclusive masterclass for high school vocalists at 3:00 p.m. on Friday, October 27, 2017 at the South Carolina School of the Arts.
 RSVP now for this free masterclass.
-Develop your musical skills, meet our voice and choral faculty, and see how they work with students and ensembles, all in a welcoming, supportive atmosphere.
+Develop your musical skills, hear our students, meet our voice and choral faculty, and see how they work with singers and ensembles, all in a welcoming, supportive atmosphere.
 Masterclass performers should prepare a solo from the standard vocal repertoire (a classical piece or a traditional folk or sacred song setting).
-If you are a high school senior interested in auditioning for the music department at the South Carolina School of the Arts scholarship auditions, singing in the masterclass can meet the solo requirement.
-That evening, masterclass attendees will enjoy a concert featuring award-winning AU vocalists and the AU Concert Choir led by Dr. Richard A. Williamson, Director of Choral Activities.
-The concert is at 7:30 p.m. in Daniel Recital Hall.
+If you are a high school senior interested in auditioning for the music department at the South Carolina School of the Arts, singing in the masterclass can meet the solo requirement.
+The event will conclude with dinner in AU's new student center.

 Vocal Performance at The South Carolina School of the Arts